Estimated reading time: 9 minutes

 - what not to do

-- what to expect, for the patients who are confronted with the acute facial palsy
+- what to expect, for the patients who are confronted with the acute Bell’s palsy

-You can watch the video above or read this article to gain some better understanding of what you’re going through and what you can expect.
+You can watch the video below or read this article to gain a better understanding of what you’re going through and what you can expect.

-Facial palsy is a usually unilateral paralysis of facial muscles.
-It happens when the facial nerve that connects the brain and facial muscles sustains damage.
+Bell’s palsy is a unilateral paralysis of facial muscles.
+It happens when the facial nerve that connects the brain and facial muscles sustain damage.

 This damage often happens when the nerve is subjected to compression.
 This compression is mostly a result of swelling of surrounding tissue.
 The facial nerve runs in the temporal bone through a very long and curved channel, where it is quite vulnerable.

 So if the swelling happens, the facial nerve sustains compression.
 The swelling can occur for various reasons, one of which could be a bacterial or viral infection in the area surrounding the nerve.
-The infection can cause swelling and lead to a compression which will damage the facial nerve.
+The infection can cause swelling and lead to compression, which will damage the facial nerve.

 How does the length of Bell’s palsy recovery affect the function of facial muscles?